jeremeamia/xstatic/README.md

 However, PHP developers that prefer frameworks like CodeIgniter, Laravel, Kohana, and FuelPHP are very accustomed to using static methods in their application development.
 In some cases, it is a generally encouraged practice among these developers, who argue that it makes the code more readable and contributes to *Rapid Application Development* (RAD).

 Fortunately, in Laravel 4, Taylor Otwell developed a compromise.
-Laravel 4 has a concept called *Facades*, which act as a static interface, or proxy, to an actual object instance stored in a service container.
-The static interface is linked to the container by defining class aliases using PHP's `class_alias()` function.
+Laravel 4 has a concept called "facades" (Note: Not the same as the [Facade design pattern](http://en.wikipedia.org/wiki/Facade_pattern)).
+These act as a static interface, or proxy, to an actual object instance stored in a service container.
+The static interface is linked to the container using a few tricks, including defining class aliases via PHP's `class_alias()` function.

 **XStatic** is a library for enabling these static proxy interfaces in a similar way to the approach taken by Laravel 4 "facades".
 It's called "XStatic", because it removes the static-ness static classes.
 It is also pronounced like the word "ecstatic", because I hope that it makes developers happy.